dimadesu/android-rtmp-ingest/README.md

 We'll be using [MediaMTX](https://github.com/bluenviron/mediamtx) as a server.

-For the video encoder we'll be using [`IRL Pro`](https://play.google.com/store/apps/details?id=app.irlpro.android).
-It can do SRT, HEVC, dynamic bitrate and bonding.
+For the video encoder we'll be using [`IRL Pro`](https://irlpro.app).
+It can do SRT HEVC with dynamic bitrate and bonding.

 Another option is to use `ffmpeg` in Termux.
-It will be able to do SRT HEVC with no dynamic bitrate and no bonding.
+It allows SRT HEVC with no dynamic bitrate and no bonding.

 ## Termux

 MediaMTX will be running on [Termux](https://termux.dev/en/).
 Install Termux on your phone.
 Do not use Google Play version.

-Start Termux and copy-paste or type commands below.
+Start Termux and copy-paste or type the commands below.

 ## MediaMTX